Pixelflow

 • Classification: event_name tells Meta what type of action to record.

 Together, these parameters form the foundation of every event you send to Meta.
-Providing them consistently guarantees that your data flows correctly through PixelFlow and into Meta Events Manager.
+PixelFlow handles them all automatically, guaranteeing that your data flows correctly into Meta Events Manager.

 Was this helpful?